PrivateBin/PrivateBin/README.md

 * File upload support, images get displayed (disabled by default, possibility to adjust size limit)

-* Templates: By default there is a bootstrap CSS and a "classic ZeroBin" theme and it is easy to adapt these to your own websites layout or create your own.
+* Templates: By default there are bootstrap CSS, darkstrap and "classic ZeroBin" themes and it is easy to adapt these to your own websites layout or create your own.

 * Translation system and automatic browser language detection (if enabled in browser)